likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario4/04-Configure_S3_client.md

 ]
 ```

-Our bucket has been created lets take a look at the objects inside the DC2 data pool:
+Our bucket has been created lets take a look using the rados command at the objects inside the DC2 data pool:
 ```
 [root@bastion ~]# rados --cluster dc2  -p dc2.rgw.buckets.data ls
 602f21ea-7664-4662-bad8-0c3840bb1d7a.314154.1_s3cmd-2.0.2-1.el7.noarch.rpm